jenkinsci/git-bisect-plugin/README.md

 This parameter is used to distinguish between two different bisections.
 If the bisection stopped it can be resumed based on this identifier.

-**Note:**  This is used as a file name inside the jenkins master.
+**Note:**  This is used as a file name inside the jenkins controller.
 You can interfere with the decisions this job makes, or add revisions to ignore by editing this file.
 It can be found under the project directory in jenkins, for example -

 ``` syntaxhighlighter-pre
 /var/jenkins/jobs/PROJECT_NAME/SEARCH_IDENTIFIER_1